marksparkza/jschon/docs/usage/jsonschema.rst

 The :class:`~jschon.catalogue.Catalogue` may be thought of as the operational infrastructure of jschon.
 It provides a schema cache, enabling schemas and subschemas to reference each other.
-It supports base URI-to-directory mappings, so that URI-identified schemas - including the all-important JSON Schema metaschemas - can be loaded from disk.
-And it supports the plugging in of ``"format"`` keyword validators.
+It supports base URI-to-directory mappings, so that URI-identified schemas - including the JSON Schema metaschemas - can be loaded from disk.
+And it supports plugging in ``"format"`` keyword validators.

 A :class:`~jschon.catalogue.Catalogue` may be initialized with the metaschema(s) for any number of supported versions of the JSON Schema specification.
 For example,